Leakage and Interpretability in Concept-Based Models: Robustness of leakage scores

 \section{Robustness of leakage scores}

 We now demonstrate the robustness of the CTL and ICL scores and how they overcome the issues of the existing measures of leakage.

-\paragraph{Datasets.} For our experiments we consider three synthetic datasets, TabularToy($\delta$), dSprites($\gamma$) and 3dshapes($\gamma$), presented in \cite{Espinosa_Zarlenga_2023}.
+\paragraph{Datasets.} For our experiments we considered three synthetic datasets, TabularToy($\delta$), dSprites($\gamma$) and 3dshapes($\gamma$) (presented in \cite{Espinosa_Zarlenga_2023}), as well as two real-world datasets, the Caltech-UCSD Birds-200-2011 dataset \citep[CUB,][]{CUB} and HAM10K \citep{Tschandl2018}.
 TabularToy($\delta$) is a binary-class tabular dataset based on the dataset from \cite{Mahinpei2021PromisesAP}, while dSprites($\gamma$) and 3dshapes($\gamma$) are multi-class image-based datasets building upon dSprites \citep{dsprites17} and 3dshapes \citep{3dshapes18} respectively.
-The use of synthetic datasets enables us to (i) modify the functional dependence $y=f(c)$ and hence tune the ground-truth concepts-task MI, and furthermore (ii) tune the ground-truth interconcept MI via the parameters $\delta \in (0,1)$ and $\gamma$ ($\in \{0, \dots, 4\}$ in dSprites and $\in \{0, \dots, 5\}$ in 3dshapes).
-See Appendix \ref{App_experiments} for more details on the experimental setup.
+The CUB dataset contains bird images annotated with 112 binary attributes capturing phenotypic traits, and the task is to classify each image into one of 200 species.
+HAM10K consists of dermatoscopic lesion images labelled with 18 morphological concepts, with the task of classifying each lesion as benign or malignant.
+The use of synthetic and real-world datasets enables us to (i) modify the functional dependence $y=f(c)$ and hence tune the ground-truth concepts-task MI, and (ii) tune the ground-truth interconcept MI via the parameters $\delta \in (0,1)$ and $\gamma$ ($\in \{0, \dots, 4\}$ in dSprites and $\in \{0, \dots, 5\}$ in 3dshapes), an essential aspect to assess interpretability \citep{ConceptCorrelation}.
+See Appendix \ref{App_experiments} for more details of these experiments.

 \paragraph{CTL and ICL are highly sensitive to leakage.} We consider pairs of models encoding different levels of leakage as assessed by intervention performance (Figure \ref{figure_leakage_scores_single_models}).
-The models in each pair were chosen to have essentially identical concepts and task evaluation scores (Table \ref{table_evaluation_scores_single_models}), evidencing the severe limitations of these metrics in capturing leakage.
-In all cases the CTL and ICL scores correctly detect the different amounts of leakage according to the Leakage Criterion, with no level of uncertainty.
-On the contrary, we note as a general behaviour that the large confidence intervals of the OIS prevent drawing any statistically significant conclusion on leakage.
+The models in each pair were chosen to have essentially identical concepts and task evaluation scores (Table \ref{table_evaluation_scores_single_models}), evidencing the limitations of these metrics in capturing leakage.
+In all cases the CTL and ICL scores correctly detect the different amounts of leakage according to the Leakage Criterion, with minimal uncertainty.
+In contrast, the OIS has large confidence intervals and so does not allow statistically significant conclusion on leakage to be drawn.
 Appendix \ref{App_concept_wise_leakage_scores} presents the concept-wise leakage scores for these models and illustrates how they provide more fine-grained information at the level of individual concepts.